gahlberg/cloud-instance-metadata-test-tools/README.md

 	 * Debugger is active!
 	 * Debugger PIN: 296-577-211

-### Ok now we have the SSRF running on the AWS Instance
+### Ok, so now we have the SSRF running on the AWS Instance...

-#### Now let's start navigating the vulnerability with our python interpreter on that AWS Instance:
+#### But first in another SSH session to our Linux-AMI instance, let's start navigating the vulnerability with our python interpreter on that particular Instance (note that commands listed below after: >>> are how you step through the Meta-Data Service:

 	[ec2-user@ip-172.31.x.x cloud-instance-metadata-test-tools]$ python
 	Python 2.7.16 (default, Feb 10 2020, 18:54:57)